 1. Identify the Situation and its Impact

-Jennifer noted some of the possible causes for the lack of resources.
+Some of the possible causes for the lack of resources.
 Once you’ve determined why, then the next part is to figure out what the impact on the project is.
 Without that knowledge it’s impossible to resolve the issue.

 2. Leverage Your Change Control Board

 While it might seem like this is a problem you alone should address, it’s not.
 You want to employ the help of the change control board.
 First, relay what the situation and the impact to your cost, time, scope and quality.
 Then provide several options you have to resolve it, and listen to their recommendations.
-After a course of action has been decided upon, help facilitated that decision, and over the course of resolving it adjust as needed.
+After a course of action has been decided upon, help facilitate that decision, and over the course of resolving it adjust as needed.

 Even with the help of the change control board, you might not be able to adjust to meet the need for more resources.
-At that point, it’s their decision to allocate more resource and allow you to re-baseline the project.
+At that point, it’s their decision to allocate more resources and allow you to re-baseline the project.